 The Evanston Ecology Center is a City of Evanston Facility, striving to foster a greater appreciation, awareness and knowledge of the natural environment and our interdependence with it through educational programs and services.

 The Evanston Environmental Association (EEA) helps supports the Evanston Ecology Center, the Center's educational programs, and the Ladd Arboretum.
 Learn more about these programs.

 Classes are offered year-round for children, adults, families, schools, and organized groups such as scouts.
-To learn more about this season's classes, click here.
+For more information, check out Evanston Life Magazine.